Sadeyemi-5/COVID-19-ANALYSIS-PROJECT/ReadMe.md

 # COVID-19 ANALYSIS PROJECT

 ## Introduction
-This project analyzes the covid 19 dataset
+This project analyze the covid 19 dataset and the data is stored in this repository for anyone's usage